malexvi/C-13-and-.NET-9/README.md

 ```

 ## Nmespaces
-Paraphrasing the book "System.Console.WriteLine tess the compiler to look for a method named WriteLine in a type named Console in a namespace named System
+Paraphrasing the book "System.Console.WriteLine tells the compiler to look for a method named WriteLine in a type named Console in a namespace named System

 Thus, we need a type to be in a namespace, this way we'll be able to call them